 After you pass Fitger’s, you will see a stretch of shops above the Duluth Lakewalk, including the popular Portland Malt Shoppe.
 Once an old gas station, this serves up the richest malts in town.
 Ice cream cones and sundaes are also on the menu.
 Eventually you’ll reach Leif Erikson Park, named after the early Viking explorer.
 It’s a great place to sight-see and to just plain relax.
 Take the footbridge up from the park to get to Duluth’s Rose Garden and you can view nearly 3000 rose bushes and thousands of other flowers and plants.

 If you decide to walk the whole Duluth Lakewalk towards the east, you will find yourself walking underneath busy London Road and over to the Lakewalk Extension.
-It goes for about two more miles to 47th Avenue East.
-You will walk alongside the railroad tracks and come to Tischer Creek.
+It goes for a few more miles all the way to Brighton Beach (Thanks John)!
+You will walk alongside the railroad tracks and past Tischer Creek, which is near Glensheen Mansion.
 One of the prettiest vistas is a breathtaking view overlooking the creek from atop an iron and wooden bridge.
-This portion winds through neighborhoods and finally ends up in Lakeside, one of Duluth’s easternmost neighborhoods.
+This portion winds through neighborhoods and finally ends up in Kitchi Gammi Park.

 The Duluth Lakewalk provides such a unique opportunity to access so many different historical and entertainment attractions that Duluth has to offer.
 For this reason, it is extremely popular with tourists and locals alike.
 The many different beautiful views of Lake Superior and Duluth doesn’t hurt either!